-This IMOCA is a legend!
-She’s likely racked up the most miles of any other boat in the class and has hosted the greatest number of skippers since her launch in 2006 in the hands of Michel Desjoyeaux…
+This boat is a legend!
+With five circumnavigations of the globe to her credit, the IMOCA’s likely racked up more miles than any other boat in the class and has hosted the greatest number of skippers since her launch in 2006 in the hands of Michel Desjoyeaux…

 The instigator of Mer Agitée started how he meant to go on with a win in the Record SNSM, then the Transat Jacques Vabre with Emmanuel Le Borgne in 2007.
 And despite Foncia’s technical pit stop in the opening miles (a short circuit), Michel Desjoyeaux bagged the win in style in the Vendée Globe 2008-2009, securing a second victory in as many participations.

 Chartering the boat, which was rechristened Mapfre, Spaniards Iker Martinez and Xabi Fernandez, Olympic 49er champions, finished 2nd in the Barcelona World Race 2011, before Jérémie Béyou adorned her in a Maître CoQ livery in 2012 in the Vendée Globe.
 Unfortunately, her keel head was broken and her race came to an end at Cape Verde.
 German sailor Jörg Riechers was next to buy her in 2013 and modified the bow of the Farr design.

 With sponsor Mare out of the picture, Swiss skipper Bernard Stamm took over the helm with Jean Le Cam, securing victory in the Barcelona World Race 2015.
 The sailor from north-west Brittany then took possession of her to further optimise her and finished 6th in the Vendée Globe 2016-2017.